Skip to content

 1 / 1

-Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports progress on its commitment to providing essential community services and facilities.
+[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+The company also reports multiple examples of providing essential services such as education, health care, and infrastructure to local communities.

 • Y